PoorBarasa/het221.github.io/index.md

 | Mar.
 2023                                                       | A poster paper accepted by ICCPS'23
 | Aug.
 2022                                                       | Start to pursue my Ph.D. degree at Lehigh University.
 | Aug.
 2021                                                       | Start to pursue my Master's degree at Lehigh University.
 | May.
-2021                                                       | Successfully defended my Bachelor thesis.
+2021                                                       | Successfully defended my Bachelor's thesis.
 | Jul.
 2020                                                       | Started internship at Chinese Academy of Medical Sciences.                                                                       |